covcom/304CEM/labs/09 AngularJS Routing/01 Basic Routing/README.md

 AngularJS is designed to support the development of SPAs and in this worksheet you will get hands-on experience with the technologies that make this happen.
 These are:
 1. Routing
 2. Deep Linking
-3. Local Storage (this is a native HTML5 technology)
+3. Web Storage (this is a native HTML5 technology)

+You will be using the **Books App** to learn about theses important concepts.
+Locate the `books/index.html` file and open the app in a new Chrome browser tab.
+You should also open the _console window_ to allow you to view any messages.

 ## 1 Routing